vterdunov/janna-rb/README.md

 # Janna
-This application will deploy your VM on VMware.
-Your VM should be OVA file.
+This application will deploy your VM on VMware from OVA file or Template.
 Janna will sent you slack notification when your Virtual machine will be ready.

 ### Configuration